 Plus… yes, I’ll admit it, there was a teeny, tiny part of me that quietly hoped it could actually work.
 If I was going to get a few months before my beta cells completely went kaput, wouldn’t it be a miracle if I could extend that period a bit?
 What if I never descended fully into “type 1 diabetes” and instead, thanks to this new magical drug, was able to maintain some of my own insulin production?
 It would give me a kind of “buffer” against the most dangerous stage of the disease – the stage where, with no insulin production at all, I would be 100% dependent on a chemical intervention to survive on a day to day basis.
 Maybe, just maybe, and yes, the chances were small – but maybe – this could really help me.

-I was, in fact, moments away from signing the consent form and throwing caution to the wind (fuck you, take that immune system!), when my dad called.
+I was, in fact, moments away from signing the consent form and throwing caution to the wind (take that immune system!), when my dad called.
 He, too, had been reading over the literature that I’d sent him on the trial.

 “Jess,” he said, “I’ve been reading up on this, and I really don’t think you should do it.”

 Yeah, you guys… I’ve been holding off on that last critical fact: it was a Phase 2 trial.
 Not a “we’re pretty damn sure about this, it’s been tested in a lot of people, let’s just get our final facts” Phase 3 trial, but a “we dunno!
 Let’s see if it’s safe” Phase 2 trial.
 The much less safe Phase.
 The much less likely Phase.